 NOTE 2: MCPTT clients are generally aware that their (constituent) groups have been regrouped (e.g., see subclause 10.1.5.3 in 3GPP TS 23.280 [16]); however, if not, the partner MCPTT server of the constituent group can also respond to a group call request with a redirection response, such as "moved temporarily" that includes the group URI of the temporary group formed by group regroup procedure.

-10.6.2.4.3 Group call for an MCPTT group defined in the partner MCPTT system
+10.6.2.4.3 Group call for an MCPTT group defined in the partner MCPTT system within the same trust domain

 10.6.2.4.3.1 Group call setup procedure – initiating side

-Figure 10.6.2.4.3.1-1 illustrates the group call setup procedure for an MCPTT group defined in the partner MCPTT system.
+Figure 10.6.2.4.3.1-1 illustrates the group call setup procedure for an MCPTT group defined in the partner MCPTT system where interconnection procedures for MCPTT systems in different trust domains are not required.

 Pre-conditions: